vamsiramakrishnan/splunk-export-audit/Readme.md

 cd publish-to-splunk
 fn --verbose deploy splunk-export-app publish-to-splunk
 ```
+The Deploy Automatically Triggers an Fn Build and Fn Push to the Container registry repo setup for the functions.

 ### Create  an API Gateway
+* `Burger-Menu` --> `Developer Services` --> `API Gateway`
- Create an API Gateway `splunk-export-apigw` in the compartment `splunk-export-compartment`while selecting `splunk-export-vcn` and the `Public Subnet`
+ * Create an API Gateway `splunk-export-apigw` in the compartment `splunk-export-compartment`while selecting `splunk-export-vcn` and the `Public Subnet`

 ### Create API Gateway Deployment Endpoints
 Map the endpoint as follows